 Agriculture and fishing is the largest economic sector accounting for one third of GDP and employing two thirds of Tanzanians, but has experienced much lower growth.
 The majority of crop production takes place on smallholder, subsistence farms largely using hand tools.
 Most farm produce is sold in raw form with little value addition.
-There are over 15 million smallholder farmers in Tanzania, around half of whom are women.
+Two thirds of households are involved in agricultural activities.

-Tanzania is ranked 159 out of 187 on the 2014 United Nation’s Human Development Index (Ireland is ranked eleventh).
-Tanzania has made good progress towards achieving the Millennium Development Goals, particularly in education and environmental sustainability.
-Infant and maternal mortality rates have fallen and over 90% of children are vaccinated against diphtheria, whooping cough and tetanus.
-Despite the fact that sustained progress has been recorded on the prevention of HIV and AIDS and malaria, the nutritional status of children is of concern with 42% of children under five considered to be stunted or too short for their age.
+Tanzania is ranked 163 out of 189 on the 2020 United Nation’s Human Development Index (Ireland is ranked second).
+Child mortality rates have fallen and over 95% of children are vaccinated against the major childhood diseases.
+Sustained progress has been recorded on the prevention of HIV and malaria.
+However, the nutritional status of children is of concern with 32% of children under five considered to be stunted or too short for their age.

-Irish Aid invests in gender equality, women’s empowerment, health, agriculture, nutrition, social protection and good governance in Tanzania.
+Ireland invests in gender equality, women’s empowerment, health, agriculture, livestock production, nutrition, social protection, climate action and good governance in Tanzania.

 More sustainable livelihoods for poor women and youth

-Irish Aid’s support is aimed at improving reproductive health and nutrition for women and girls through linking efforts on health, nutrition and gender equality.
-This in turn links to our work on safer and healthier lives for women and children.
+Ireland works to improve reproductive health and nutrition for women and girls through linking efforts on health, nutrition and gender equality.
+This contributes to our work on safer and healthier lives for women and children.
 Our support is focused on improving primary health care, access to services, and community partnership in service delivery.
-Irish Aid also supports community nutrition programmes.
+Ireland also supports community nutrition programmes.